What Is Lens Finishing? (a.k.a. edging or glazing)

 Along with surfacing and lens coating, lens finishing is an essential process in the production of eyeglasses, typically performed by wholesale optical labs.
-This process involves cutting eyeglass lenses to fit specific frames, whether they are standard, rimless, or three-piece mounts.
+Also known as glazing, this process involves cutting eyeglass lenses to fit specific frames, whether they are standard, rimless, or three-piece mounts.
 Initially, lenses are usually round and about 70mm in diameter before being precisely shaped to match a frame's unique contours.

 The Role of Edging Equipment in Lens Finishing